In this article we discuss about setting an Umbraco project with ASP.NET with step by step instructions

 Installation and Configuration of Umbraco 7

-The steps shown below are completely optional but still its good to know for those who are getting started with Umbraco development.
-In your browser click on the Let’s get started! button as shown in figure 5 abve.
-On the next license screen click on Accept and Continue to move forward.
+The steps shown below are completely optional but still, it's good to know for those who are getting started with Umbraco development.
+In your browser click on the Let’s get started! button as shown in figure 5 above.
+On the next license, screen click on Accept and Continue to move forward.
 Now you are shown the Database configuration screen.
-You can select the database of your choice, I like to use SQL CE 4 during testing and development since it lightweight and easier to move around since all you need to do is copy the folder and all settings get transferred over.
+You can select the database of your choice, I like to use SQL CE 4 during testing and development since it is lightweight and easier to move around since all you need to do is copy the folder and all settings get transferred over.

-Figure 6 shows the SQL CE 4 selected as the database.
-Click Installto install the appropriate selected database and move to the next step.

-After database installation is done you will see a confirmation message as shown in figure 7 below, click Continue to move ahead.
+Figure 6: Select SQL CE 4 database After database installation is done you will see a confirmation message as shown in figure 7 below, click Continue to move ahead.

-On the Create User screen provide the details to create the admin user.
+Figure 7: Continue after database installation On the Create User screen provides the details to create the admin user.
 This user will have access to the Admin control panel of Umbraco and all details of the user can be changed at a later stage from within Umbraco.
 I create the user using temporary credentials as shown below in figure 8, please make sure that you use your strong credentials.
-Click Create Userto create the user and move ahead.

-Once the user is created you are given the option to select a start kit.
-Umbraco 7 has updated the start kits to provide two basic ones, advanced features like blog, news are not present in the kits today.
-If you want to create your own site from scratch then its best to not use any of these start kits.
-Select No Thanks I do not wish to install a start kit image as shown in figure 9 below to setup Umbraco without using an existing starter kit.
-A confirmation prompt will open up asking you to confirm your select, click OK to proceed.
+Figure 8: Create User Once the user is created you are given the option to select a start kit.
+Umbraco 7 has updated the starter kits to provide two basic ones, advanced features like blog, news is not present in the kits today.
+If you want to create your site from scratch then its best to not use any of these starter kits.
+Select No Thanks I do not wish to install a start kit` image as shown in figure 9 below to setup Umbraco without using an existing starter kit.
+A confirmation prompt will open up asking you to confirm your selection, click OK** to proceed.

-The above steps will finish installation and configuration of Umbraco 7 and you will be presented with a confirmation screen as seen in figure 10 below.
+Figure 9: Select Starter Kits The above steps will finish the installation and configuration of Umbraco 7 and you will be presented with a confirmation screen as seen in figure 10 below.
 This completes the configuration of a blank Umbraco 7 installation.
-But remember since we did not chose to use a Start Kit our site will be blank and it needs content defined before you can publish or deploy the site.
+But remember since we did not choose to use a Start Kit our site will be blank and it needs content defined before you can publish or deploy the site.

-In this short blog I have tried to cover the essential steps required to configure Umbraco 7 with Visual Studio 2013.
+Figure 10: Umbraco 7 Installation Complete In this short blog, I have tried to cover the essential steps required to configure Umbraco 7 with Visual Studio 2013.
 I plan to build on this configuration in my future blog posts.